phipalibunao/CS3_2ndQtr_K18_K21/README.md

 # CS3_2ndQtr_K18_K21
-Pair Project of Phipa Libunao and Tomas Macalintal
+Project Proposal of Phipa Libunao and Tomas Macalintal

 # Fractured Night

 ## Website Overview
-**Fractured Night** is an interactive narrative website where a single event is retold through the perspectives of five different people.
+**Fractured Night** is an interactive narrative website where a single event is retold through the perspectives of four different people.
 Each act reveals a fragment of the truth, hidden within mini-games and clues that reflect their memories, fears, and lies.

 > Will you remember the truth or only fragments of it?